MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/terminalemulation.md

 Open a new terminal session.

 > [!NOTE]
-> To find more information on configuring the action, please refer to the following resource: [How to configure the Open terminal session action](articles/desktop-flows/how-to/terminal-emulation-open-new-session.md)
+> Learn more about configuring the action in [How to configure the open terminal session action](articles/desktop-flows/how-to/terminal-emulation-open-new-session.md)

 ### Input parameters